mmastrac/rust-ctor/README.md

 work as expected in both `bin` and `cdylib` outputs, ie: the `ctor` and `dtor` will run at executable or library startup/shutdown respectively.

-This library supports WASM targets, but note that only a single `#[ctor]` function is supported due to platform limitations.
+This library supports WASM targets, but the MSRV for this target is 1.85.

 ## Warnings